Pulitzer prize winning author Junot Diaz has just been publicly accused by several women of sexual harassment.

-Last night, Zinzi Clemmons, author of What We Lose posted about her experience with Diaz while still a college student.
-Actually, she posted on Twitter after she publicly accused him of harassing her at a live Q&A session at a literary festival in Sydney, Australia (that he has now dropped out of).
+Last night, Zinzi Clemmons, author of What We Lose, posted about her experience with Diaz while still a college student.
+Well, to be specific, she posted on Twitter after she publicly accused him of harassing her at a live Q&A session at a literary festival in Sydney, Australia (that he has now dropped out of).
 Vulture reports that the mostly white and older audience rallied around Diaz, while Clemmons made her statement, dropped the mic and walked out, only to tweet thusly later that night:

 As a grad student, I invited Junot Diaz to speak to a workshop on issues of representation in literature.
 I was an unknown wide-eyed 26 yo, and he used it as an opportunity to corner and forcibly kiss me.
 I’m far from the only one he’s done this 2, I refuse to be silent anymore.

 This prompted other women writers to speak about their own unpleasant, violent or misogynistic experiences with him, including author of sci-fi novel The Girl in the Road, Monica Byrne, and author of Her Body and Other Parties, Carmen Maria Machado.